umr4nlp/umr-guidelines/guidelines.md

 that-TEMP 	that 	unmarried.girl:ABS 	POS3 	mother-ERG 	roasted.meat/fish:ABS 	give-CAUS-INC 	want-NEG-SDS-EM
 ‘Then her mother makes the unmarried girl give roasted meat/fish (to the man who had asked her in matrimony) even though she doesn’t want to...’

-(m / meni-ma ‘make give’
-	:causer (t / tita ‘mother’)
-	:actor (x1 / xontako ‘unmarried girl’)
+(m/ menima-00 'make give'
+	:causer (p/ person
+		:ARG0-of (k/ kinship-91
+			:ARG1 (x/ xontako 'unmarried girl'
+				:mod (j/ ja 'that')
+				:ref-number Singular)
+			:ARG2 (t/ titan 'mother'))
+			:ref-number Singular)
+	:actor x
-	:theme (x2 / xoi ‘roasted meat’))
+	:theme (x2/ xoi 'roasted meat/fish')
+	:temporal (j2/ jatian 'that time')
+	:concession (k2/ keenyamaaibi-00 'want'
+		:experiencer x
+		:stimulus (m
+			:modal k2)
+		:aspect State
+		:modstr FullNeg)
+	:aspect Habitual
+	:modstr FullAff)
 ```

 There are two types of causatives of intransitives, based on the two types of intransitives.
-For intransitives whose single participant corresponds to an `undergoer` role, such as
+For intransitives whose single participant corresponds to an `:undergoer` role, such as
-change-of-state verbs in many languages, the causer is annotated as `actor` and the single participant retains
+change-of-state verbs in many languages, the causer is annotated as `:actor` and the single participant retains
-its `undergoer`label.
+its `:undergoer` label.
 This can be seen in
 [\[3-2-1-1-2 (5)\]](#3-2-1-1-2 (5)) from Falam Chin (King 2011:195) below.